Skrylar/ImpromptuModular/README.md

 In place of a detailed explanation of these three main controls, it is recommended to connect the outputs to a scope or a logic analyzer, such as the Fundamental Scope (pictured above) or the SubmarineFree LA-108, to observe the effects of the different controls.

 The PW and Swing CV inputs (some are available in the expansion panel) are 0-10V signals, and when using these inputs, the corresponding knobs should be in their default position.
-When this is the case, no swing and normal pulse width (50% duty cycle) correspond to 5V on the CV inputs.
+When this is the case, no-swing and normal-pulse-width (50% duty cycle) correspond to 5V on the CV inputs.

-When changing the internal sample rate of Rack, it is recommended to reset the module to ensure proper timing of all clocks.

 ([Back to module list](#modules))